lupyuen/lupyuen.github.io/src/mastodon.md

 # Install our Mastodon Server

+TODO: Straightforwrd, thanks to the excellent Mastodon Docs

 TODO: SSL / Hosting Provider

 We use port 3001 because 3000 is already used by Grafana